Photos

 On this interactive website, you can express your opinions.
 Your comments are welcomed.
 Simply click on the "comments" link below a message and type away!

-Here, you will find up to date information (news articles).
-There are also sections providing historical background, documents about the negotiations, photos, video clips and a glossary of important words.
+Here, you will find the most up to date information (news articles).
+There are also sections providing historical background, documents about the negotiation, photos, video clips and a glossary of important words.

 The Nunavik negotiating team